-By the early 20th century, Native American heritage could be both dangerous and shameful.
-To all but the proudest it had become something to hide.
+Throughout the history of the United States, being of Native American heritage often meant being persecuted.
+In such an environment, Native Americans were often forced to be very careful in how they presented their cultural heritage, and to whom.
 As several musicians recall in RUMBLE: The Indians Who Rocked The World, such feelings became deeply embedded in future generations.
 Guitarist, vocalist, and songwriter Robbie Robertson recalls his elders advising him in the 1950s, "be proud you're an Indian, but be careful who you tell."
 Elsewhere in the film, guitarist Stevie Salas discusses coming to terms with his heritage only as a young adult in the 1980s, and the Black Eyed Peas' Taboo admits to intentionally privileging his Hispanic heritage over his Shoshone ancestry in the multiethnic Los Angeles of the early 1990s.
 Each of these musicians, however, ultimately returned to their cultural and geographical roots and found personal strength.